 Historically, creative production has been restricted by limits on resources, on talent and on the time required by humans to create something.
 Wealth—and ours is the wealthiest society by far that there has ever been—has steadily eroded these limits.

-Resources—whether of materials, of developed creative skills, or for supporting ‘creators’ and distributing and marketing their creative goods—have become increasingly abundant.
+Resources—whether of materials, of developed creative skills, or for supporting creatives and distributing and marketing their creative goods—have become increasingly abundant.
 Our wealth, acting upon our vast population, has released a flood of human creativity, making a lifestyle as a creator viable for many; our appetite for creative goods is insatiable.
-The Digital Revolution has also supplied creators with new tools and direct, fast connections to distribute their creations: even a child, sitting in their bedroom, can now create pictures, music, writing, video and share them worldwide at the speed of light.
+The Digital Revolution has also supplied creatives with new tools and direct, fast connections to distribute their creations: even a child, sitting in their bedroom, can now create pictures, music, writing, video and share them worldwide at the speed of light.
 We may well be living through a New Renaissance.

-But, though these new digital tools have widely enabled creative output and are greatly amplifying the abilities of creators, the inherent limit of ‘human time’ has resulted in only a geometric growth in productivity.
+But, though these new digital tools have widely enabled creative output and are greatly amplifying the abilities of creatives, the inherent limit of ‘human time’ has resulted in only a geometric growth in productivity.
 Emerging AI systems, however, are now pushing the ‘envelope of digitisation’ up to the border of human creative imagination and are even making incursions into that ‘sacred realm’.
 Because processes within the digitisation envelope are indefatigable and can be continuously accelerated by technology, AI systems are breaking through the limit of human time into machine time; the resulting rise in creative output will be exponential.

 the disappearing value of photographs: an object lesson